quaderno/quaderno-swift/README.md

 ## More Information

 Remember that this is only a Swift wrapper for the original API.
-If you want more information about the API itself, head to the original [API documentation](https://quaderno.io/docs/api/).
+If you want more information about the API itself, head to the original [API documentation][quaderno-api-docs].

 ## Code of Conduct